NicoTruco/NicoTruco/README.md

 - 👋 Hi, I’m @NicoTruco 31 years old electrical engineer.
 - 👀 I’m interested in data science and programming.
 Still learning tho :P
-- 🌱 I’m currently learning data science in python, and python too. hehe.
+- 🌱 I’m currently learning data science with python, and python too. hehe.
 - 💞️ I’m looking to collaborate on any project that allows me to learn a lot.
 - 📫 How to reach me... you can contact me to my email nicolas.galvez@usach.cl